The Best Way To Get Rid Of An Old Laptop

 Check it out: The Life Cycle of a Mobile Phone Infographic

-Check it out: Integrating New Equipment Into The Office
+Check it out: How To Introduce New Technology Into The Workplace

 I’m going to assume you know you’re not supposed to toss electronic devices into your garbage can, but just to be safe, I’ll tell you why.

-The materials that those devices are made out of, are not great for the environment.
+The materials that those devices are made out of are not great for the environment.
 Laptops are often made of elements such as lead and mercury and cell phones emit greenhouse gases when dumped into the landfill due to the buildup of metals in the soil.
-At millions of tons of waste, you could imagine the amount of harmful emissions that are released.
+At millions of tons of waste, you could imagine the number of harmful emissions that are released.